flutter/devtools/docs/timeline.md

 The timeline view displays information about Flutter frames.
 It consists of three parts, each increasing in granularity:
 - Frame Rendering Chart
-- Flame Chart
+- Frame Flame Chart
-- Event Details
+- CPU Profiler

 **Use a profile build of your application to analyze performance.** Frame rendering times are not indicative of release performance unless your application is run in profile mode.